CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </tr>
 </table>

+*** To Edit ***
 However, if/when multiple overlapping disturbances occur, the ecosystem can continue to degrade over time, becoming a net emitter of carbon and losing the carbon it had stored.
-This is common in ecosystems experiences "multiple stressors", cumulative effects, and altered distrubance regimes
+This is common in ecosystems experiencing "multiple stressors", cumulative effects, and/or altered distrubance regimes

 <table>
 <tr>